 In pursuant to the provisions of section 177(9) & (10) of the Companies Act 2013a Vigil Mechanism for directors and employees to report genuine concerns has beenestablished.

-During the period under review the company had not entered into any materialtransaction with any of its related party.
+During the period under review the company had entered into any material transactionwith its related party.
 None of the transactions with any of the related party were inconflict of companies' interest.
-Attention of members is drawn tothe disclosure of transactions with related parties set out in note number 27 of financial statementsforming part of this report.
+Attention of members is drawn to the disclosure oftransactions with related parties set out in note number 27 of financial statementsforming part of this report.

-REMUNERATION RATIO OF THE DIRECTORS/KEY MANAGERIAL PERSONNEL (KMP)/ EMPLOYEES:
+18. REMUNERATION RATIO OF THE DIRECTORS/KEY MANAGERIAL PERSONNEL (KMP)/ EMPLOYEES: